 Persistent HPV infection associated with development of cervical cancer is clinically manifested in women by cervical intraepithelial neoplasia (CIN), which are referred to as “pre-cancerous” lesions.
 Low-grade CIN (CIN 1) may spontaneously resolve when infection clears from the body or it may progress to CIN 2 or CIN 3, which may lead to cervical cancer, if the pre-cancerous lesions are left undetected and untreated for years.

-The American Cancer Society states “Cervical cancer tends to occur in midlife and is most frequently diagnosed in women between the ages of 35 and 44.
+The American Cancer Society states “Cervical cancer is most frequently diagnosed in women between the ages of 35 and 44 with the average age at diagnosis being 50 .
 It rarely develops in women younger than 20.
 Many older women do not realize that the risk of developing cervical cancer is still present as they age.
-More than 15 percent of cases of cervical cancer are found in women over 65.
+More than 20% of cases of cervical cancer are found in women over 65.
 However, these cancers rarely occur in women who have been getting regular tests to screen for cervical cancer before they were 65.”

 Women Need Pap Test Screening - Whether women have gotten HPV vaccinations or not, routine Pap test screening is recommended for all women to detect high grade CINs and receive prompt treatment in order to prevent cervical cancer from developing.

 The CDC states, “About 10% of women with high-risk HPV on their cervix will develop long-lasting HPV infections that put them at risk for cervical cancer.
 Similarly, when high-risk HPV lingers and infects the cells of the vulva, vagina, penis, anus, or the oropharynx (back of the throat, including the base of the tongue and tonsils), it can cause cell changes called precancers.
-These may eventually develop into cancer if they're not found and removed in time and are much less common than cervical cancer.
-Less is known about how many people with HPV will develop cancer in these areas.”
+These may eventually develop into cancer if they're not found and removed in time.
+These cancers are much less common than cervical cancer.
+Much less is known about how many people with HPV will develop cancer in these areas.”

-Low Number of HPV-Related Cancer Deaths – Each year, six HPV associated cancers cause about 18,000 deaths, less than three percent of the 595,000 annual U.S. cancer deaths.
+Low Number of HPV-Related Cancer Deaths – Each year, six HPV associated cancers cause 21,640 deaths, less than three percent of the 602,350 annual U.S. cancer deaths.

 IMPORTANT NOTE: NVIC encourages you to become fully informed about HPV and the HPV vaccine by reading all sections in the Table of Contents , which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.